rjwalls/CS4401-notes/2019-03-22-format_strings.md

 ```

 In the previous example we provided the address of the value variable but what
-if non is given explicitly?
+if none is given explicitly?
 Well, `printf` will try to use the next address on
 the stack and write to it most likely ending in a segmentation fault.
 This
 leads to 2 questions: where is user input placed in memory? and can we point
 where `%n` writes to?
 The answer of the first question is it depends.
 The